6 Tips To Stay Motivated During A-Level Revision

 These little breaks do a world of good for your revision focus.
 They’ll feel good while you’re doing them, and you’ll reap the benefits when you return to revision afterwards.

-Motivation is a big killer when it comes to exam revision, but these 5 tips are guaranteed to help with it.
+Motivation is a big killer when it comes to exam revision, especially in the last few weeks, but these 6 tips are guaranteed to help with it.
 Just keep in mind why you’re revising – it’s all going to be worth it!

 Start your Oxbridge application journey in the best way possible with effective support from our Oxbridge Tutors